arumugarajm/Optical-Fluence-Removal-from-PAT-image/README.md

 We knew initial pressure distribution, now assign all the acoustic properties in K-Wave toolbox and get the measured time series data.
 Take the inversion of the data we can get the K-Wave reconstructed image.
 This will be the input to the Deep learnig model.
 ## Deep learning model
 To remove optical fluence, we use U-Net model.
-The parameters are: Adam optimizer, loss function = average normalized ean squared error, batch size = 30
+The parameters are: Adam optimizer, loss function = average normalized mean squared error, batch size = 30